 Devon’s a mainly agricultural county, full of rolling hills, river valleys and fertile lands.
 It’s unusual as English counties go for having two coastlines: one to the north and one to the south.
+It’s also blessed with two National Parks: Dartmoor and Exmoor.
 The climate is mild and the landscape gorgeous, making tourism a big industry here.
 That’s not to say that the county is full of things created for tourists, but rather that people have flocked to see the gorgeousness that is Devon.
 Those first settlers 40,000 years ago weren’t wrong.
 Here are my top eleven places to see, some well known, others less so.

 Exeter: Cathedral City on the River Exe